3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/intro-to-angular.md

 ### Hook

-One of the benefits of FE frameworks is that we don't have to refresh on every interaction.
+One of the benefits of Front End frameworks is that we don't have to refresh on every interaction.

 Imagine how annoying it'd be on Facebook that **every** Like would refresh the page.
 Or every time you drag something in Trello it refreshes.